 No matter what, Brie cooked in the air fryer is going to be gooey and tasty!

-Serve on a platter or board alongside some holly or a sprig of rosemary for a festive look!
+- Serve on a platter or board alongside some holly or a sprig of rosemary for a festive look!
 Don’t let that rosemary go to waste, either.
 Just dry rosemary in the air fryer and set it in the spice rack for next time!

 Final Thoughts

-These cranberry air fryer puff pastry Brie bites are a creamy, tart, and delicious mix, all in a poppable sized appetizer!
-Whether you’re entertaining guests and they’re on your holiday spread, or you just want a snack, they’re sure to please.
+Whether you’re entertaining guests and they’re on your holiday spread, or you just want a snack, they’re sure to please!

-Best of all, they’re a great use for that leftover cranberry sauce from Thanksgiving!
+These flaky Brie bites are a great use for that leftover cranberry sauce from Thanksgiving!
 Whether you make them the next day, or freeze for later use during the holidays, it’s a jump start to your food prep.

 I also think this microwave mulled wine recipe is a perfect way to warm up during the holidays or on a cold winter night!